tarwn/lessthandot-hugo/blogs/content/posts/2010-12-23-2010-a-year-in-stats-browsers-smartphone.md

 <img src="/wp-content/uploads/blogs/WebDev/SmartPhones.png" alt="" title="" width="559" height="285" />

-As you can see from that chart, in January iPhone was at 70% and it ended up in December at 34%, Android went from 13% to 40%, Android activations are almost double now compared to Apple&#8217;s in the last quarter.
+As you can see from that chart, in January iPhone was at 70% and it ended up in December at 34%, Android went from 13% to 40%, Android activations are almost double now compared to Apple's in the last quarter.
 My predictions is that Android will have at least 55% share by the end of next year.
 It is not all doom and gloom for Apple however, the iPad managed to rise to almost 19% since April.
 Below are the numbers that were used to generate the chart.

 <div class="tables">
   <table>